INK-USC/StructMineDataPipeline/README.md

-# CoTypeDataProcessing
+# StructMineDataPipeline
-Data Processing Pipeline for CoType, PLE, AFET
+Data Processing Pipeline for StructMine tools: CoType, PLE, AFET

 ## Description
 It generates the train & test json files for the above three information extraction models as input files.
 Each line of a json file contains information of a sentence, including entity mentions, relation mentions, etc.